-As a foster parent, handling difficult children or adults or children with developmental issues means you have a lot of paper work to do.
-There is a form for almost everything.
+As a foster parent, handling difficult children or adults or children with developmental issues means you have a lot of paperwork to do.
+There are foster parent forms for almost everything.

 I have made a list of the ones that I use most often.
 In your area, the required forms will be different, and each person has different needs and various other forms.
 Some forms may be custom made just for your child, and you may be the one to make it (e.g. a behavior reward chart).

 Remember that these forms are the ones that we use based upon the requirements of our agency and the difficulty of our children.
 You may use 50% of these forms or you may use even more.
 I thought that it would be helpful to see the type of forms that are generally required.

 In each case, it will be your responsibility to have the forms completed.
 That may include having others (i.e. doctor or biological parent) fill out parts.
 Then you must follow up to ensure that it is sent to the agency.
 A handy copy machine is very useful.
 I make copies of papers every day.
 I keep a copy of every form filled out and put it in the client’s book (a three-ring notebook with all papers and information you receive.)